up9inc/consul-docker/README.md

 # Use UP9 & Consul to infer tests, mocks & observability from traffic

-This repo demonstrates how to create traffic-inferred tests, contracts, mocks and observability that represent real-life application behavior.
+This repo demonstrates how to create traffic-inferred tests, contracts, mocks, and observability that represent real-life application behavior.

 It includes:
 * A demo microservice application ([WeaveSock](https://microservices-demo.github.io/docs/load-test.html))